See Dead Pixels on Your Phone Screen? Here’s How They Happened

 Frequent Falling, Bumping and Knocking Over

-You dropping your phone constantly can cause more than just cosmetic wear.
-In fact, dropping is one of the most common reasons cell phone screen repairs are needed.
+Dropping your phone constantly can cause more than just cosmetic wear.
+Dropping is one of the most common reasons cell phone screen repairs are needed.

 When you drop your phone, the fall damages the connection to one or more pixels on your screen, causing them to “die.”
 The transistor that relays the power fails to do so, which results in a black (and very annoying) spot that never lights up.

 This is very avoidable, which is good news.
-But if you are way past that point and you’re dealing with the consequences, focus on how you can prevent any further damage.
-For example, avoid placing your phone where it’s at risk of falling or unnecessary pressure is on it.
+But if you are way past that point and dealing with the consequences, focus on how to prevent further damage.
+For example, avoid placing your phone where it’s at risk of falling or unnecessary pressure.

 If your phone is newly purchased, you should check with the manufacturer; they usually offer a warranty.
-Most of the time, they require a minimum number of dead pixels before they choose to repair or replace the screen.
-This way, you can ensure that your phone gets the repair it needs.
+They typically require a minimum number of dead pixels before they repair or replace the screen.
+This way, you can ensure that your phone gets the necessary repair.

 Jessica J. Underwood